Thursday Evening & Friday Classes

 There will be one spot per position for the following: Drums, Bass, Piano, Rhythm Guitar, Lead/Soloing Guitar, Trumpet, Trombone, Clarinet, Saxophone, Vocalist.
 Nonstandard instruments will be considered on a case-by-case basis.
 If the ensemble fills and there are additional interested musicians, a second ensemble may be added.

-- Teacher Training with Evita & Michael (Mini-Track 1)
+- Teacher Training with Jon Tigert & Jenna Applegarth (Int–Adv) (Mini-Track 3)

 - This track is for everyone who loves Jazz music.
-Whether you’ve never DJ’ed and want to start a music collection, you DJ locally once in a while and want to share that band you’re really into, or you’re a dedicated DJ who wants to talk about who’s best between Lester Young and Ben Webster, this is the place to be.
-If you want to talk about music, share with other people as passionate as yourself, or if you just want to listen to people talk about DJ’ing and Jazz music, come hang out with us!
-Jonathan will be there to direct the conversation and share his passion of music!
+Whether you’ve never DJed and want to start a music collection, you DJ locally once in a while and want to share that band you’re really into, or you’re a dedicated DJ who wants to talk about who’s best between Lester Young and Ben Webster, this is the place to be.
+If you want to talk about music, share with other people as passionate as yourself, or if you just want to listen to people talk about DJing and Jazz music, come hang out with us!
+Jonathan or Dan will host each session to direct the conversation and share their passion of music!
 The first meeting will be on Sunday.

 - Variety Pack (Mini-Track 1, 2 & 3)